conor1982/Python_Module/README.md

 ![image](https://user-images.githubusercontent.com/60179438/77440811-a06fba00-6de0-11ea-8282-e368f522eb0b.png)

 # Weekday
-When this program is ran from the command line it will output whether the timestamp at time program is run is a weekday or on the weekend.
+When this program is ran from the command line it will output whether the timestamp at time the program is run falls on a weekday or weekend.
 There is also a different meassge if ran on a Friday.

 The Datetime libary is used in this program.
-The key variable is created from taking the current date time and extracting the weekday number e.g  today = dt.datetime.today().weekday()
+The key variable is created from taking the current datetime and extracting the weekday number e.g  today = dt.datetime.today().weekday()

 Using the weekday numbers as reference where 0 = Monday and 6 = Sunday, a weekend variable was created.

-If ran when weekday is 5 or 6 will print the weekend meassage, 4 will print the Friday message and 0, 1, 2, 3 prints the weekday message If, Elif and Else statements are used to print out the message.
+If ran when weekday is 5 or 6 will print the weekend meassage, 4 will print the Friday message and 0, 1, 2, 3 prints the weekday message

+If, Elif and Else statements are used to print out the message.

 Program Code: https://github.com/conor1982/Python_Module/blob/master/weekday.py